How to format an external hard drive for PS4 on PC

 So, now let’s start on formatting the external hard drive for PS4 on a PC using Windows 10 format feature.

 1. Connect the PS4 external hard drive to your PC

 If your external hard drive is working properly and has no damage/defect, your computer will automatically detect it, and the drive will appear under Devices and Drives next to your internal drives in the This PC window.
 You can also find it in the left sidebar of File Explorer.

 2. Right-click on the external hard drive and click Format

 3. Pick the appropriate file system

 By default, Windows computers will choose NTFS (New Technology File System) for you because that’s the native Microsoft filing system.
-But if you want the external hard drive to work on PS4 platform, you should choose either FAT32 or exFAT (the latter is highly recommended), otherwise the PS4 system won’t recognize it.
+But if you want the external hard drive to work on the PS4 platform, you should choose either FAT32 or exFAT (the latter is highly recommended), otherwise, the PS4 system won’t recognize it.

 4. Check the Quick Format box, and click Start

 Depending on the size of the drive you want to use for PS4, and if there are files to be deleted in it, this can take a few to several minutes to finish.